csh970605/csh970605.github.io/_posts/2023-06-10-scaled_YOLOv4.md

         <img src="https://github.com/csh970605/csh970605.github.io/assets/28240052/c1aa1824-f510-4290-8103-128ce4f1e932" width=500><br>
         computational block of YOLOv4-tiny where<br>
         </center><br>
-        b = channel of base layer.<br>
+        b = number of channels in the base layer.<br>
-        k = numbers of layer.<br>
+        k = number of layers.<br>
         g = growth rate which is the number of filters used in each convolutional layer.

         <br><br>

-+ Neck : Use CSP-ize the PAN architecture in YOLOv4((a) in image below) and 2 reversed CSP dark layers((b) in image below).
-Unlike the original SPP module, in scaled-YOLOv4, SPP module is inserted in the middle position of the first computation list group of the CSPPAN.
++ Neck : Uses CSP-ized PAN architecture in YOLOv4 (shown as (a) in the image below) and 2 reversed CSP dark layers (shown as (b) in the image below).
+Unlike the original SPP module, in scaled-YOLOv4, the SPP module is inserted in the middle position of the first computation list group of the CSPPAN.

     <center>
     <img src="https://github.com/csh970605/csh970605.github.io/assets/28240052/b6c7c8de-9cd7-440d-b63a-0c5848096f7d" width=500>
     </center><br><br>

-    + YOLOv4-large : A fully CSP-ized model YOLOv4-P5 and scaling it up to YOLOv4-P6 and YOLOv4-P7.<br>
+    + YOLOv4-large : A fully CSP-ized model starting from YOLOv4-P5 and scaling up to YOLOv4-P6 and YOLOv4-P7.<br>
-    YOLOv4-p6 reaches real-time performance at 30 FPS video when the width scaling factor is equal to 1.<br>
+    YOLOv4-P6 reaches real-time performance at 30 FPS video when the width scaling factor is equal to 1.<br>
-    YOLOv4-P7 reaches real-time performance at 16 FPS video when the width scaling factor is equal to 1.25.
+    YOLOv4-P7 reaches real-time performance at 16 FPS video when the width scaling factor is 1.25.

     <center>
     <img src="https://github.com/csh970605/csh970605.github.io/assets/28240052/ea5af52a-c43b-45e4-b6e7-dd334c7a20c1" width=800>